 A: When the temperature at the weather bureau reaches 32 degrees, play may be stopped at the option of either captain.
-If all players wish to continue, however, they may do so. (refer by-law 11(f) in 2004/5 by-law/fixture book )
+If all players wish to continue, however, they may do so.
+(MEMRLTA by-law 12f)

-Comment from Records Secretary: On days of heatouts/washouts, would captains please ensure that totals of all games played—even if those of incomplete sets—are recorded on the scorecard.
-These games are included in the calculation of your team's percentage.
+Comment from Records Secretary: On days of heatouts/washouts, ensure that all games played—even those of incomplete sets—are recorded on the scorecard and in Match Centre.
+These games are included in the calculation of each team's percentage.

 Q: Can a player reach over the net to hit a ball?

 A: Only in certain circumstances.
 A player loses the point if she hits the ball before it has passed the net.
 A player's racquet may pass over the net after hitting the ball on her own side of the net.
 Also, if the ball in play has hit the ground and then spun or been blown back over the net, the player may reach over the net to hit the ball.

 In any circumstance, a player loses the point if she or her racquet or anything she is wearing or carrying touches the net while the ball is in play.

 The formula for calculating a team's percentage is:

 (sum of the number of games won in each round)